ADALabUCSD/DeepPostures/docs/datasets_and_models.md

 ## Pre-trained Models

 We currently support several [pre-trained models](https://github.com/ADALabUCSD/DeepPostures/tree/master/MSSE-2021/pre-trained-models) that can be used to generate predictions.
+The detailed description of these model architectures can be found in our [paper](https://doi.org/10.1249/MSS.0000000000002705).
 They have been trained on different training datasets, which have different demographics.
 The recommended and default model is the `CHAP_ALL_ADULTS` model.
 However, users can change the pre-trained model to better match their needs using the `--model` option.
 Below we provide a summary of the available pre-trained models and the characteristics of the datasets that they were trained on.

 | Model                                               | Training Dataset    |
 |-----------------------------------------------------|---------------------|